 PAELLA with Seafood and Spanish Chorizo – a speedy one-pan meal

-Paella is a versatile Spanish rice dish that is great to serve to guest or family on a special occasion.
+Paella is a versatile Spanish rice dish that is great to serve at gatherings or to add to a “tapas evening meal”.
 Not only do all the seafood, meat and vegetables look spectacular, but every spoonful is also a magnificent combination of smoky & sweet flavours.

 PAELLA with Seafood & Spanish Chorizo

-- 3 tablespoons olive oil
+- 3-4 tbsp olive oil